 Alternate methods to create branded custom domain URL shortener:

 One popular method is using the YOURLS script, which is available here on Github.
 What I like about YOURLS are the plugins.
 You can add tons of features to your branded URL shortener with these plugins.
 But running the YOURLS script requires more technical skills than the previous method.

-If you are accustomed to using FTP, database, and making changes in your core file, you should be able to configure YOURLS.
+If you are accustomed to using FTP, database, and making changes in your core file, you should be able to configure YOURLS with no problems.
 I recommend you first try it on your local installation of PHP and MYSQL servers.
 You can refer to the below guides for configuring a local PHP & mySQL server.

 If you know of any other useful methods to create a custom URL shortener, let us know in the comment section below.